-Designed for comfort and ease of use with flexible elastic ear loops and an integrated flexible nose bridge to help ensure proper fit.
+Designed for comfort and ease of use with flexible elastic ear loops and an integrated, flexible nose bridge to help ensure proper fit.
 The KN95 standard means these masks are effective against 95 percent of particles with a diameter of 0.3 microns or larger.
-Properly worn masks can protect very well against PM10, PM2.5, and smaller particles.
+Properly worn masks can protect against PM10, PM2.5, and smaller particles.
 BFE>95% (Bacterial filtration efficiency)

-5-Ply Layers of Protective Filtration – Our KN95 mask are truly made of 5 layers with 2 non-woven outer layers as well as 2 melt-blown inner layers and a non-woven middle layer to absorb small moisture particles.
-These masks offer superior protection compared to a cloth face mask or standard 3-ply disposable mask.
+5-Ply Layers of Protective Filtration – Our KN95 mask is genuinely made of 5 layers with two non-woven outer layers as well as two melt-blown inner layers and a non-woven middle layer to absorb small moisture particles.
+These masks offer superior protection to a cloth face mask or standard 3-ply disposable mask.

-Tested By NPPTL (National Personal Protective Technology Laboratory on June 19th, 2020 with an Minimum Filter Efficiency of 99.81 and Maximum Filter Efficiency of 99.90 which can help protect you and the ones around you in a crucial and critical no matter the environment be it travel, shopping, working out, commuting or being out at the park.
-Multi layered protection against dust, particles and droplets.
+Tested By NPPTL (National Personal Protective Technology Laboratory) on Jun.
+19, 2020, with a Minimum Filter Efficiency of 99.81 and Maximum Filter Efficiency of 99.90, which can help protect you and the ones around you in every situation, be it travel, shopping, working out, commuting or being out at the park.
+Multi-layered protection against dust, particles, and droplets.
 Filter efficiency 99.3% to 97.19%

-- An KN95 respirator is a respiratory protective device designed to achieve a very close facial fit and very efficient filtration of airborne particles.
-Note that the edges of the respirator are designed to form a seal around the nose and mouth.
+- A KN95 respirator is a respiratory protective device designed to achieve a very close facial fit and efficiently filter out airborne particles.
+Note that the edges of the respirator form a seal around the nose and mouth.

 - A Surgical Mask is a loose-fitting, disposable device that creates a physical barrier between the mouth and nose of the wearer and potential contaminants in the immediate environment.
-Surgical masks are made in different thicknesses and with different ability to protect you from contact with liquids.
-A surgical mask may be effective in blocking splashes and large-particle droplets, a face mask, by design, does not filter or block very small particles in the air that may be transmitted by coughs, sneezes, or certain medical procedures.
+Surgical masks are made in different thicknesses and with different abilities to protect you from contact with liquids.
+A surgical mask may effectively block splashes and large-particle droplets; a face mask, by design, does not filter or block tiny particles in the air transmitted by coughs, sneezes, or specific medical procedures.

 - Want to learn more about the difference between KN95 and Surgical Face Mask?
 Read our Blog

 - Both ratings require masks to be tested for filtration efficiency at capturing salt particles (NaCl).
-Both are tested at a flow rate of 85 L/minute.
+Both have been tested at a flow rate of 85 L/minute.

-- Bottom Line: For everyday use KN95 mask are an excellent value.
-FDA White list KN95 may be used by HCP when N95 mask are not available.
+- Bottom Line: For everyday use, KN95 masks are an excellent value.
+FDA White list KN95 may be used by HCP when N95 masks are not available.

 Medical Grade Materials • Highly Efficient Filtration • Optimal Comfort

-A study published in 2008 showed that face masks were up to 80% effective in reducing transmission and infection from airborne virus.
+A study published in 2008 showed that face masks were up to 80% effective in reducing transmission and infection from airborne viruses.
 Link Here

 - Environmental - The KN95 Face Mask can protect you from smoke, pollen, and pollution.
-The filter has an efficiency of above 95% at 0.3 pm particle size, normal pollen particles are about 10 - 1000 pm in size.
+The filter has an efficiency of above 95% at 0.3 pm particle size; ordinary pollen particles are about 10 - 1000 pm in size.

-- Due to Health Regulations we are unable to accept returns on this item
+- Due to Health Regulations, we cannot accept returns on this Item.

 - Manufactured in an FDA Registered facility

 - This mask does not eliminate the risk of contracting any disease or infection.
-Change immediately if soiled with blood or body fluid.
+Immediately change your mask if it becomes soiled with blood or body fluid.

-- Due to safety concerns, personal protective equipment including face masks are NON-returnable.
+- Due to safety concerns, personal protective equipment, including face masks, is NON-returnable.

 - Filtering facepiece respirators ("FFRs") are intended for single usage.
-Reuse of FFRs is not generally recommended, and disposable FFRs are not approved for routine decontamination.
-The decision to permit extended use or limited reuse of FFRs, or considerations with respect to cleaning or decontamination should be made in consultation with federal, state, and local public health recommendations and in consultation with occupational health and/or infection control professionals.
-See Recommended Guidance for Extended Use and limited Reuse of N95 Filtering Facepiece Respirators in Healthcare Settings, CDC, https://www.cdc.gov/niosh/topics/hcwcontrols/recommendedguidanceextuse.html#note2 (last updated Mar.
+Reuse of FFRs is not generally recommended, and disposable FFRs have not been approved for routine decontamination.
+The decision to permit extended use or limited reuse of FFRs should be made in consultation with federal, state, and local public health recommendations and occupational health or infection control professionals.
+See Recommended Guidance for Extended Use and Limited Reuse of N95 Filtering Facepiece Respirators in Healthcare Settings, CDC, https://www.cdc.gov/niosh/topics/hcwcontrols/recommendedguidanceextuse.html#note2 (last updated Mar.
 27, 2020); Decontamination & Reuse, CDC, https://www.cdc.gov/coronavirus/2019-ncov/hcp/ppe-strategy/decontamination-reuse-respirators.html (last updated Apr.
 29, 2020).]